planttheidea/react-pure-lifecycle/README.md

 Not a whole lot of gain here other than the fact that you now have a pure function that you can test independently (no need to create an instance).

-Finally, each lifecycle method is also provided as their own decorator, if you just want to bind a single method:
+Finally, each lifecycle method is also provided as their own decorator, if you just want to bind a single method (receives the method itself instead of an object of methods):

 ```javascript
 import React from 'react';